Parker Family Foundation

 How to Apply

 This foundation does not accept unsolicited grant requests.
 The Parker Family Foundation has explicitly stated on their website that they do not accept unsolicited applications.
-All grants are made at the discretion of the trustees to organizations they have identified and developed relationships with.
+All grants are made at the discretion of the trustees to organisations they have identified and developed relationships with.

 Getting on Their Radar